Beyond Skyline

 Beyond Skyline is a 2017 American science fiction action film written, co-produced and directed by Liam O'Donnell in his directorial debut.
 It stars Frank Grillo, Bojana Novakovic, Jonny Weston, Iko Uwais, Callan Mulvey, Yayan Ruhian, Pamelyn Chee, Betty Gabriel, and Antonio Fargas.
-It is a sequel to the 2010 film Skyline, set concurrently with the events of the first film.
+It is the sequel to the 2010 film Skyline and the second installment in the Skyline film series, set concurrently with the events of the first film.

-The film was released on December 15, 2017 in the United States by Vertical Entertainment.
+The film was released on December 15, 2017, in the United States by Vertical Entertainment.
 Unlike its critically panned predecessor, Beyond Skyline received mixed reviews, with several critics calling it an improvement over the original.

 Plot

-Taking place at the same time as Skyline, Mark Corley, a Los Angeles police detective, helps his estranged son, Trent, out of jail just as an alien invasion begins.
+Mark Corley, a Los Angeles police detective, helps his estranged son, Trent, out of jail just as an alien invasion begins.
 Much of the city's population is taken up into various spaceships by a blue light.
 Mark leads a group of surviving humans through underground subway tunnels to escape, though most of the humans are killed or abducted.
 The survivors, Mark, Trent, transit operator Audrey, and homeless man "Sarge" (who is immune to the blue light due to his blindness), escape to the marina following the city's nuclear destruction, only to be abducted into the alien flagship.

-On board, Mark tries to find his son and storms his way into various chambers, where he meets up with survivor Elaine and her transformed husband Jarrod (from the first film).
+On board, Mark tries to find his son and storms his way into various chambers, where he meets up with survivor Elaine and her transformed husband Jarrod.
 Elaine explains that Jarrod retains control of his mind despite being transformed into a bio-mechanical alien soldier.
 Though Elaine is only three months pregnant, her pregnancy has accelerated and she gives birth to a daughter.

 Elaine dies during the delivery, and Mark and Jarrod team up to destroy the ship by setting alien explosives inside the control systems.
 When Jarrod is killed fighting the alien leader, Mark rescues Audrey but is too late to save his son.
 Trent has his brain taken and placed in another alien bio-mechanical machine creature.
 The dying Jarrod destroys the ship, which crashes in rural Laos.

 Mark, Audrey, Sarge and the baby escape from the spaceship which starts to repair itself.
 Sarge dies from his wounds shortly after the group meets Sua and his sister Kanya, who belong to a drug cartel and fight against both aliens and local rogue ex-policemen bandits.
 While trekking through the jungle, they discover that the human baby grows at an accelerated rate, from an infant into a three-year-old in just one day.
 Sua and Kanya lead the rest to a hidden human resistance hideout located in local ruins.
 In addition, the leader of the rogue policemen, Huana, intercepts them but is disarmed and captured by Sua.